bgigous/flask-webdev/content/s06_page_templates_jinja_and_you/s06_p03_control_structures.md

 {% endif %}
 ```

-Now we can know who's looking at the page!
+Now you can know who's looking at the page!
 Unless they don't tell us...

 #### `for`